t17711/t17711.github.io/README.md

 ```

 ## TODO ##
-- remove github.js because Its just feapi calls and I dont need the huge library
+- [ ]remove github.js because Its just feapi calls and I dont need the huge library
-- add linked in parse
+- [ ] add linked in parse
-- may be oauth2
+- [ ] may be oauth2
+- [x] Modal to display readme as html
+- [x] card layout to display projects
+- [ ] better background
+- [ ] theme options
+- [ ] navbar and some info on top